 The 2006 Eos hardtop convertible.
 This is the replacement for the VW Cabrio.

 Volkswagen is counting on better workmanship from its German plants to improve the reliability of its North American lineup, and it is also competitively pricing its Rabbit, with a base model starting below the average cost of a new automobile.
-Volkswagen's relations with its unions and its relationship with the government of the German state of
+Volkswagen's relations with its unions and its relationship with the government of the German state of Lower Saxony, which owns stock in VW, remain impediments to further progress.
+But the company is taking a greater interest in the North American market rather than treating it as an afterthought.

-Environmental Protection Agency, 4 of the 10 most fuel efficient vehicles available for sale in the U.S. in 2004 were powered by Volkswagen diesel engines.
+Volkswagen currently offers a number of its vehicles with an advanced, light duty diesel engine known as the TDI (Turbo Direct Injection).
+Whilst extremely popular in the European market, light duty diesels do not yet enjoy the same wide acceptance in the American marketplace, despite increased fuel economy and performance comparable to gasoline engines due to turbocharging.
+According to the U.S. Environmental Protection Agency, 4 of the 10 most fuel efficient vehicles available for sale in the U.S. in 2004 were powered by Volkswagen diesel engines.
 They were a three-way tie for 8th (TDI Beetle, TDI Golf, TDI Jetta) and 9th, the TDI Jetta Wagon.
 Sales of light duty diesel engine technology are increasing as gasoline prices rise.
 Products such as the Toyota Prius might have highlighted the economy of non-gasoline engines, but in reality, a Volkswagen TDI engine is often found to be more efficient than the Prius on the highway (although not so when driving in the city).
 In addition, all VAG TDI diesel engines produced since 1996 can be driven on 100% biodiesel.

-Touareg in the early 2000's.
+Volkswagen resisted adding an SUV to its lineup, but it finally relented with the introduction of the Touareg in the early 2000's.
 The company plans to add a miniature SUV, based on its "Concept A" concept vehicle, soon.
 On July 20, 2006, VW announced that the new vehicle would be called the Tiguan.

 Current Volkswagen Models